 I tried to add qty 50 potato seed to my cart and it would only let me add 39.
 Do you have more… i want to make sure I have a life time supply before the GMO potatoes ruin everything.

 Correspondence with the customer (who gave permission for the quote, by the way) revealed that she gardens in an urban back yard and grows about 40 potato plants each year.
 She had also never grown potatoes from seed before.
 50 packets of seed would have been about a 250 year supply and coincidentally would have cost $250.
-I talked her down to 20 packets and recommended no more than five.
-Even then I felt a bit like I was taking advantage; I like to sell seeds, not fear.
+I talked her down quite a bit on the order.

 So, if you’re feeling anxiety about GMO potatoes, let’s look into the details a bit.
 Knowledge gives you the ability to make better informed decisions, which will hopefully reduce stress and save you money.
 There are three areas that I will cover: The first is the difference between the new GMO potatoes and most other GM crops; the second is the ramifications of interaction between GMO and conventional potatoes; and the third is strategies for identifying and avoiding GMO potatoes.